-- > I must not engage in outside activities that compete with the Group or assist a Group competitor. - > I must report any potential conflict of interest to my team manager or Ethics & Compliance Officer. - > I must award business solely based on merit and not because of personal relationships or potential personal gain. - > I must not use or disclose any business information or opportunities obtained through my work for personal advantage or personal gain. - > If I am unsure whether my interest puts me in a potential situation of conflict of interest, I should discuss the matter with my team manager.
+- > I must not engage in outside activities that compete with the Group or assist a Group competitor. - > I must report any potential conflict of interest to my team manager or Ethics & Compliance Officer. - I must award business solely based on merit and not because of personal relationships or potential personal gain. - I must not use or disclose any business information or opportunities obtained through my work for personal advantage or personal gain. - > If I am unsure whether my interest puts me in a potential situation of conflict of interest, I should discuss the matter with my team manager.

 My partner works for a competitor.
 What should I be aware of?
 You should be aware that this is an extremely sensitive situation and should be disclosed in writing to your manager.
 If you and your partner discuss any business information whatsoever you risk violating the competition laws in your country.
-Both you and your partner could be committing a criminal act if you discuss pricing or business opportunities.

-You should know what these laws are and, if you have any doubt whatsoever about them, consult your Country's Ethics & Complianc Officer
+Both you and your partner could be committing a criminal act if you discuss pricing or partner could be committing a criminal act if you discuss pricing or business opportunities.
+You should know what these laws are and, if you have any doubt whatsoever about them, consult your Country's Ethics & Compliance Officer.

-In addition, discussing business information with your partner may
+In addition, discussing business information with your partner may violate confidentiality obligations.